Richard Sorge: Soviet military intelligence agent

 Sorge was recruited as an agent for Soviet intelligence.
 With the cover of a journalist, he was sent to various European countries to assess the possibility of communist revolutions.

 From 1920 to 1922, Sorge lived in Solingen, in present-day North Rhine-Westphalia, Germany.
 He was joined there by Christiane Gerlach, the ex-wife of Kurt Albert Gerlach, a wealthy communist and professor of political science in Kiel, who had taught Sorge.
 Christiane Gerlach later remembered about meeting Sorge for the first time: "It was as if a stroke of lightning ran through me.
 In this one second something awoke in me that had slumbered until now, something dangerous, dark, inescapable...".

 Sorge and Christiane married in May 1921.
 In 1922, he was relocated to Frankfurt, where he gathered intelligence about the business community.
 In the summer of 1923, he took part in the Erste Marxistische Arbeitswoche ("First Marxist Work Week") Conference in Ilmenau.
 Sorge continued his work as a journalist and also helped organize the library of the Institute for Social Research, a new Marxist think tank in Frankfurt.

 In 1924, he was made responsible for the security of a Soviet delegation attending the KPD's congress in Frankfurt.
 He caught the attention of one of the delegates, Osip Piatnitsky, a senior official with the Communist International, who recruited him.
 That year, he and Christiane moved to Moscow, where he officially joined the International Liaison Department of the Comintern, which was also an OGPU intelligence-gathering body.
 Apparently, Sorge's dedication to duty led to his divorce.
+In 1925, he joined the Soviet Communist Party and received Soviet citizenship.
+Initially he worked as an assistant in the information department and was later the political and scientific secretary of the organizational department of the Marx–Engels–Lenin Institute in Moscow.

 After several years he became enmeshed in the factional struggles in the Communist movement that occurred between the death of Vladimir Lenin and the consolidation of power by Joseph Stalin, being accused of supporting Stalin's last factional opponent, Nikolai Bukharin, alongside three of his German comrades.
 However, in 1929, Sorge was invited to join the Red Army's Fourth Department (the later GRU, or military intelligence) by department head Yan Karlovich Berzin.
-He remained with the Department for the rest of his life.
+He remained with the department for the rest of his life.

 In 1929, Sorge went to the United Kingdom to study the labour movement there, the status of the Communist Party of Great Britain and the country's political and economic conditions.
 He was instructed to remain undercover and to stay out of politics.
 In November 1929, Sorge was sent to Germany.
 He was instructed to join the Nazi Party and not to associate with any left-wing activists.
 As cover, he got a job with the agricultural newspaper Deutsche Getreide-Zeitung.